jknowles/AppliedModelsTalk/AppliedModelingTalk.md

 Applied modeling and inferential statistics share many of the same concepts:

 - Regression estimation
-- Concerns about representative of data and samples
+- Concerns about representativeness of data and samples
 - Fear of outliers
 - Robustness and sensitivity